January 08, 2020 | 6:30-8:00PM | St. Joseph’s Regional Medical Center

 In this procedure, approximately 80 to 90 percent of the rounded, larger part of the stomach is removed so that the remaining part of the stomach takes the shape of a tube or sleeve.
 The tube-shaped stomach is sealed closed with staples or sutures.
 The remaining stomach is permanently reduced to a fraction (10 to 20 percent) of its original size.

 After Sleeve Gastrectomy Surgery

 In the right hands, this is a very safe procedure.
 Our results are consistently the best in New Jersey and rank among the very top in the country.
-Most patients lose 60% or more of their extra weight.
+Most patients lose 60 percent or more of their extra weight.
 As a result of this weight loss, many patients achieve greatly improved health following their gastric sleeve procedure.

-- Permanent weight loss solution
+- Long-term weight loss solution

 - Feel full after smaller portions

 One major advantage of sleeve gastrectomy is that it also removes stomach cells that produce the hunger hormone, ghrelin.
 By drastically reducing ghrelin production, the patient’s appetite and sensation of hunger is reduced.

 - No intestinal bypass or foreign body required

 - Weight loss equal to or better than bypass or band